Contact Us Today (424) 372-3112

 VC 10801 Operating a Chop Shop Defenses

-If you are accused of Vehicle Code 10801 owning or operating a chop shop, our Los Angeles criminal defense attorneys can use a variety of strategies to fight the charges.
-We need to examine all the details to decide the best approach closely.
+If you are accused of Vehicle Code 10801, owning or operating a chop shop, our California criminal defense attorneys can use a variety of strategies to fight the charges.
+We need to examine all the details closely to decide on the best approach.
 Some of the common defenses include:

+• Lack of knowledge of Chop Shop.
 If you go back to the elements of the crime above, recall that the prosecutor must prove you knew about the chop shop operation.
 This means if it can be proven you were not aware of the unlawful operations, you can't be guilty.
-Also, if you were not aware the vehicles or their parts were stolen, you can't be guilty of Vehicle Code 10801.
+Also, if you were not aware that the vehicles or their parts were stolen, you can't be guilty of Vehicle Code 10801.
 Perhaps we could argue you lacked the knowledge necessary to prove criminal activity.

+• Lack of intent.
 Recall from above that the prosecutor also must prove you had the intent to alter, destroy, or steal vehicles or vehicle parts.
-Perhaps we could make an argument you had no intent to participate in the chop shop operation.
+Perhaps we could argue that you had no intent to participate in the chop shop operation.
 If we can create some reasonable doubt, then you might be able to avoid a conviction or persuade the prosecutor to offer lesser charges or even drop the case.

 Cron, Israels & Stark is a criminal defense law firm with a team of highly experienced lawyers who have a record of success in defending cases related to chop shops and vehicle theft.
 We are located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 We have another office located at 401 Wilshire Blvd #1200, Santa Monica, CA 90401.
 Contact our firm for a free case evaluation at (424) 372-3112.